bitbar/test-samples/appium/sample-scripts/python/README.md

 $ python upload.py -h
 usage: upload.py [-h] [-k APIKEY] [-a APP_PATH] [-u URL]

-Upload a mobile app to Testdroid Cloud and get a handle to it
+Upload a mobile app to Bitbar cloud and get a handle to it

 optional arguments:
   -h, --help            show this help message and exit